-Almost every office in the world now has one, and today’s multifunctional devices do everything from copying to printing to scanning.
+Almost every office in the world now has one, and today’s multifunctional devices do everything from printing and photocopying to scanning.

 The difference between leasing and buying

 Most people understand the fundamental difference between leasing and buying.
 If you buy an item, you either pay cash up front or borrow the money to purchase it.
-If you lease a piece of equipment, you take possession of the item and pay instalments to the owner in exchange for using it.
+If you lease copier and printer equipment, you take possession of the item and pay instalments to the owner in exchange for using it.

-Renting and leasing are very similar arrangements, though photocopier rental agreements tend to be a little more flexible but the term may be shorter which can make the overall cost higher.
+Renting and leasing are very similar arrangements, though photocopier lease agreements tend to be a little more flexible but the term may be shorter which can make the overall cost higher.